nathanmarz/storm/STORM-UI-REST-API.md

 ### /api/v1/cluster/summary (GET)

-Returns cluster summary such as nimbus uptime, number of supervisors, slots etc..
+Returns cluster summary information such as nimbus uptime or number of supervisors.

 Response fields: